 Khachapuri dough is a very simple yeasted dough that is light, fluffy and moist and very easy to make.
 You don’t need any special equipment to make it (just your own two hands!) and it’s a really good introduction to yeasted doughs if you’ve never made anything like it before.

 Mix these ingredients together until well blended and a shaggy dough forms.
-Turn out onto a lightly floured surface and knead the dough until it evens in consistency and has a bit of stretch — about 5-10 minutes.
-The dough will be slightly tacky in consistency, just make sure to flour your surface as necessary (if you live in a more humid climate) to avoid the dough sticking either to the surface or your hands.
+Turn out onto a clean work surface and knead the dough until it evens in consistency and has a bit of stretch — about 5-10 minutes.
+The dough with be very supple and smooth and shouldn’t stick to your hands at all.

 Assembling the Khachapuri

 Before I go any further about the assembly, let’s talk about cheese!
-Traditional khachapuri adjaruli calls for Imeruli cheese and sometimes and a mixture of Imeruli and sulguni cheeses.
-Imeruli cheese is a fresh, salty, and slightly tangy and funky cows milk cheese that is absolutely delicious.
-However, it is highly unlikely that you will be able to find it outside of Georgia.
+Traditional khachapuri adjaruli calls for a mixture of Imeruli and sulguni cheeses.
+Imeruli cheese is a fresh, salty, and slightly tangy brined cow’s milk cheese that is absolutely delicious.
+Sulguni is also a cow’s milk cheese that has a very similar texture to mozzarella but with more salt and more funk.
+However, it is highly unlikely that you will be able to find these cheses outside of Georgia unless you have a well-stocked grocer from the region nearby.
 So, what is one to do?

-Well, in a pinch, you can combine equal parts feta (for the fresh tanginess that Imeruli provides) with some low-moisture mozzarella (for its great ability to melt) and you be rewarded with arguably the same result.
-You won’t have the mild funk that Imeruli cheese provides, so you’re just going to have to plan a trip to Georgia to taste it for yourself!
+Well, in a pinch, you can combine equal parts feta (for the fresh tanginess that Imeruli provides) with some low-moisture, whole milk mozzarella (for its great ability to melt) and you be rewarded with arguably the same result.
+You won’t have the mild funk that the Georgian cheeses provide, so you’re just going to have to plan a trip to Georgia to taste it for yourself!

-Roll out your dough in a circular shape until it reaches about 5 millimetres thick.
+Roll out your dough in a circular shape until it reaches about 35 centimetres (14 inches) thick.
 Then, on both the top and bottoms of your dough circle, take a couple of tablespoons of your cheese and lay it out in two lines at the top and bottom of the dough circle, about 2 centimetres from the edge.

 Take the edge of the bottom part of the dough and fold it over the line of cheese, tucking it under and rolling lightly until you get to the centre of your dough circle.
 Repeat with the top cheese line until you are left with two parallel cylinders of dough.
 Pinch either end of the dough together and, with both hands, lightly pull the cylinders apart until you get a wide middle and achieve an eye-shape.

-Fill the middle with cheese (don’t pack it down, though — it is detrimental to optimal meltiness) and then brush the sides of the dough with a glaze made of an egg beaten with a bit of water.
-Transfer the khachapuri to the preheated baking sheet and bake for about 8 minutes, or until the cheese bread is lightly golden brown and the cheese is mostly melted.
+Fill the middle with cheese (don’t pack it down, though — it is detrimental to optimal meltiness) and then brush the sides of the dough with a beaten egg.
+Transfer the khachapuri to the preheated baking sheet and bake for about 12-15 minutes, or until the cheese bread is lightly golden brown and the cheese is mostly melted.

-Then, pour one egg yolk onto each khachapuri into the centre of the cheese bread and bake for a further 2 minutes.
-You want the pastry to be deeply golden brown, the cheese to be molten and bubbly, and the egg yolks to be lightly set.
+Then, pour one egg yolk onto the khachapuri into the centre of the cheese bread and bake for a further 2 minutes or so.
+You want the pastry to be deeply golden brown, the cheese to be molten and bubbly, and the egg yolk to be lightly set but still runny.

 Pull from the oven, top with a pat of butter and serve immediately — it’s time to eat!